The ILR Application Process: Step by Step (2026)

 Step 4: Book your UKVCAS biometrics appointment

 After paying, you are directed to book a biometrics appointment at a UK Visa and Citizenship Application Services (UKVCAS) centre.
 UKVCAS manages biometrics enrolment on behalf of the Home Office.
 You attend the centre in person to have your fingerprints scanned and your photograph taken.
+See our ILR biometrics appointment guide for what to bring and what to expect.

 UKVCAS centres are located in cities across the UK including London, Manchester, Birmingham, Leeds, Edinburgh, Glasgow, Cardiff, and Belfast.
 When booking, you can choose from: